jina-ai/jina/docs/concepts/jcloud/index.md

 ### Restart Flow, Executor or Gateway

-In the event that a restart is necessary for a Flow, there are two options available: restarting all Executors and the Gateway associated with the Flow, or selectively restarting only a specific Executor or the Gateway.
+If you need to restart a Flow, there are two options: restart all Executors and the Gateway associated with the Flow, or selectively restart only a specific Executor or the Gateway.

 To restart a Flow: